-If you spend a lot of time driving, it’s all too easy to fall into a comfortable place of driving while fatigued.
+If your employees spend a lot of time driving, it’s all too easy to fall into a comfortable place of driving while fatigued.

-The problem is, no matter how in control and road aware you feel when you’re not operating at your best you present a danger to yourself and other road users.
+The problem is, no matter how in control your drivers may feel they are in, when they are not operating at their best, they are presenting a danger to both themselves and other road users.

 Here are some of the most common causes and solutions for driver fatigue:

 If you’re finding it difficult to sleep and feel rested, this is an issue you need to take up with your GP.
-Sleep issues affect around 1 in 3 people in the UK, it’s a common problem with potentially serious implications if not addressed.
+Sleep issues affect one in three people in the UK; it’s a common problem with potentially serious implications if not addressed.

 Here are some of the most common (and obvious) signs of fatigue: